gwen001/bxss/README.md

 ## Apache

-Using Apache, you can configure a vhost like this:
+Using Apache, you can easily configure a vhost like this:

 ```
 <IfModule mod_ssl.c>